 Rover.com lets you put your nurturing side to good work as a paid doggy caretaker.
 Dog owners enlist Rover to get in touch with people willing to watch after their pets for a bit.
 Opportunities are available for dog walking, drop-in visits, day care, dog boarding, and house sitting.

 As a professional dog watcher, you can set your schedule and rates to work around your home life.
 Create your profile, glam it up with pictures, and sit back while Rover connects you with eager clients.
-Payments come through the platform, so you don't have to worry about it.
+Payments come from the platform, so you don't have to worry about it.
 Rover provides premium insurance, too.

 Dog watching is one of the most relaxing and fun jobs for stay at home moms available today.